jayrdeaton/TrimBox/README.md

 ## Privacy

-TrimBox requests `https://www.googleapis.com/auth/gmail.metadata` — the narrowest Gmail scope available.
-It grants read access to message metadata and headers only.
+TrimBox requests `https://www.googleapis.com/auth/gmail.modify` to read message metadata and headers during the scan, and to archive or trash emails only when you explicitly request it.
 No email content, attachments, or personal data are stored on TrimBox servers.
 All scan results are processed in memory and discarded when you close the tab.

 ## License